Lbongard/congress_pipeline/README.md

 The pipeline defines a dimensional model by creating a fact (roll call vote) table and multiple dimension tables which contain information on members, vote metadata and congressional committees.
 The data used is for the previous (118th) and current (119th) US Congresses.

-This project was otiginally created for the [Data Talks Club Data Engineering Zoomcamp](https://github.com/DataTalksClub/data-engineering-zoomcamp/tree/main).
+This project was originally created for the [Data Talks Club Data Engineering Zoomcamp](https://github.com/DataTalksClub/data-engineering-zoomcamp/tree/main).

 # Data
 Information on the API and bulk data download used in this project can be found [here](https://www.congress.gov/help/using-data-offsite) and [here](https://www.govinfo.gov/bulkdata)